Up (2009 film): Plot

-Some time later, Carl, now retired and in his late 70s, stubbornly holds out in the house while the neighborhood around him is replaced by skyscrapers.
-After Carl injures a construction worker during a mishap, the court deems him a public menace, requiring his relocation to an assisted living facility.
-However, Carl resolves to keep Ellie's promise, turning his house into a makeshift airship using helium balloons and flying to Paradise Falls.
-Russell, an eight-year-old "Wilderness Explorer" who keeps visiting Carl in an effort to earn his final merit badge for assisting the elderly, becomes an accidental stowaway.
-Before Carl can land and send Russell home, they encounter a storm that propels the house to South America.
+Now in his late 70s, Carl holds out while the neighborhood around him is redeveloped.
+After unintentionally injuring a construction worker, Carl is ordered by a court to move into an assisted living facility.
+However, Carl resolves to keep his promise to Ellie to move their house to Paradise Falls and attaches thousands of balloons to it in order to fly there.
+Russell, a young "Wilderness Explorer" scout attempting to earn his final merit badge for assisting the elderly, becomes an accidental stowaway.
+Before Carl can land and send Russell home, a storm propels the house all the way to South America.

-The house lands on a mesa opposite Paradise Falls.
-Carl and Russell harness themselves to the still-buoyant house and begin to walk it across the mesa, hoping to reach the falls before the balloons deflate.
-Russell encounters a giant, colorful flightless bird, whom he names Kevin.
-They then meet Dug, a Golden Retriever who wears a special collar with a device that translates his thoughts into English; he joins them on their trek despite Carl's objections.
+The house lands on a tepui opposite Paradise Falls.
+Carl and Russell harness themselves to the still-buoyant house and tow it across the mesa.
+Along the way, they encounter a giant flightless bird that Russell names Kevin (but who they later realize is female) and Dug, a Golden Retriever whose collar has a device that translates his thoughts into human speech.
+After failed attempts to evade the animals, Carl reluctantly allows both to join the party.